 The most boring step is the step no 11.
 Here you look for all sorts of errors, mistakes, contradiction that you have created.
 Most presentations are created by more than 1 person so you are bound to have some inconsistence.
 Therefore, before sending the presentation to the customer check it 5-10x before sending.
 The best practice is to use different people for proof reading so you can find the problems.
 Still the customer will most likely be able to spot something that you have missed.
 It is a good practice to at least once print the presentations and go through the printouts.
 Most presentation looked different when printed out and your eye can spot things previously missed 🙂

 That’s in short.
 Below a presentation that has a bit more details you should find interesting.
 For templates and ready-made slides, examples of presentations from projects check my online course Management Consulting Presentations.

 Below examples of presentation, slide decks from different consulting firms:

-- 25 presentations form McKinsey, Deloitte, KMPG, PwC, BCG.
+- 25 presentations from McKinsey, Deloitte, KMPG, PwC, BCG.
 Most of them on general trends.
-Gives you good idea on how those company present data and what standards they use
+Gives you a good idea on how those company present data and what standards they use

 - Kickoff Meeting presentation – example